 27 August, 2019

-Just a few years ago, it was difficult to imagine that anything could disturb the monopoly of banks when it came to financial services.
-However, now we’re witnessing a kind of revolution in the financial market.
+Just a few years ago, it was difficult to imagine that anything could disturb the monopoly of banks when it came to financial services and financial institutions.
+However, now we’re witnessing a kind of revolution in the financial market around the world.
 Resulting from the huge demand for innovative solutions and supported by EU legislators, the rise of fintech in Europe brings positive changes for customers.
-Sounds like great conditions for developing a fintech company?
+Sounds like great conditions for a fintech software development company?

-Success stories of such European fintech companies as Revolut, Transferwise and Klarna, news about successful funding rounds and millions of acquired users – they all act on our imagination.
-It seems that the fintech sector in Europe is growing fast and has huge potential.
+Success stories of such European fintech developers and companies as Revolut, Transferwise and Klarna, news about successful funding rounds and millions of acquired users – they all act on our imagination.
+It seems that the financial industry and fintech sector in Europe are growing fast and has huge potential.
 What’s more, it looks like that’s a steady trend and things won’t change in the near future.
 Nikolay Storonsky, the CEO of Revolut, describes the situation in Europe like this:

 “We are three/four years more advanced compared to US companies in terms of product, in terms of regulation, in terms of size.
 US companies should learn from Europe.”